 Picking Your Tent

 Like your sleeping bag, make every effort to choose a waterproof tent.
 Tents also fall into the Summer, 3-Season, Winter categories.
 Your best bet for fall is again, tents in the 3-Season category as these are generally lighter than Winter tents, but will allow for the protection needed as the weather becomes increasingly less balmy.
-If possible, choose a dome or bell style tent, as these offer greater strength and wind protection than many other design options.
+If possible, choose a dome or bell style tent (check out our exclusive coupons for Stout Bell tents), as these offer greater strength and wind protection than many other design options.

 Additional Tips for Staying Warm

-- Layer your clothing as appropriate.
+- Even during fall season camping, layer your clothing as appropriate.
 This may include wearing long underwear, gloves, a hat, an inner jacket and a water-resistant outer jacket

 - Bring a small BBQ.
 Warm food can warm the body and digestion can increase the metabolic rate to create body heat.